intel/llvm/sycl/doc/KernelProgramCache.md

 The cache is hidden behind in-memory cache and stores the same underlying PI object behind `cl::sycl::program` user-level objects in a per-context data storage.
-The storage consists of the map for storing programs.
+The storage is organized as a map for storing programs.
 It uses different keys to address difference in SYCL objects ids between applications runs as well as the fact that the same kernel name can be used in different SYCL applications.

-The programs map's key consists of four components: device image id<sup>[1](#what-is-diid)</sup>, specialized constants, device id<sup>[2](#what-is-did)</sup> this program is built for, build options id<sup>[3](#what-is-bopts)</sup>.
+The programs map's key consists of four components: device image id<sup>[1](#what-is-diid)</sup>, specialization constants values, device id<sup>[2](#what-is-did)</sup> this program is built for, build options id<sup>[3](#what-is-bopts)</sup>.
 <a name="what-is-diid">1</a>: Hash out of  first 10 kB (for performance reasons) of SPIRV image (?and/or source code?) used as input for the build.
 <a name="what-is-did">2</a>: Hash out of the string which is concatenation of values for